June 21st, 2018

 A concert pianist practices scales over and over, but when she gets on stage, she is connected to the heart of the music, to her audience, to the magic of what’s inside the music.
 She’s not thinking about scales.
 But you better believe she’s done them.

 Doing um-dinger practice is like doing scales.
 Or lifting weights.
 Or running hill sprints.
-It is a muscle.
-It takes focus and attention.
+It is a muscle that takes focus and attention to strengthen.
 It can be hard work.
 And it’s totally worth it.
 (Want practice support?
 Come join us in The Speaker’s Playground!)

 The more you bring your awareness to it, the more you work that muscle, the more easeful it will become to catch those fillers and make a different choice right there in the moment of speaking, bringing more of your powerful presence to the stage.